diku-its/its-e2021/coursedescription.md

  * Mondays at 10-12
  * Fridays at 10-12

-All lectures will be online
+All lectures will be online and will be recorded.

 Instructors:
   * Michael Kirkedal Thomsen (course organiser)